medienhaus/medienhaus-api/README.md

 2. Install dependencies: `npm install`
 3. Copy the config file from the example: `cp config.js.example config.js`
 4. Insert your data into the config file (explained below)
-5. Optiona;: if you don't want to run the application on port '3009', define a custom port via an '.env' file.
+5. Optional: if you don't want to run the application on port '3009', define a custom port via an '.env' file.
 Create one with your favourite editor or via `nano .env` and specify your own port, e.g., `API_PORT=3011`.
 Save the file (in the case of nano, press 'ctrl + x' and 'y').
 6. Start the application via `node index.js` or `npm run start`
 7. Optional: If the application needs to run permanently, create a systemd service.
 Use your favourite code editor or 'nano' to create a service file at `nano /etc/systemd/system/medienhaus-api.service` with the following content: